 The Canadian Journal of Chemical Engineering has a new Virtual Issue, featuring all of the papers in our Experimental Methods in Chemical Engineering series.
 This special series of mini-review papers began with the preface in November 2018.
-The Virtual Issue compiles 13 articles that have been published since then or will be published in upcoming issues, including the latest on fluidized bed reactors, x-ray photoelectron spectroscopy, and micro-reactors.
+The Virtual Issue compiles 14 articles that have been published since then or will be published in upcoming issues, including the latest on fluidized bed reactors, x-ray photoelectron spectroscopy, micro-reactors, and specific surface area and pore size distribution measurements.
 Thanks to our partnership with Wiley, the whole Virtual Issue is freely available to read for the next few weeks.

 The Experimental Methods in Chemical Engineering series is guest edited by Gregory Patience, MCIC, and CSChE Director of Divisions and Local Sections.
 Patience, a professor and Canada Research Chair in the Department of Chemical Engineering at Polytechnique Montréal, explains that the series began with a simple ongoing question: “what is chemical engineering?”